mchimenti/mchimenti.github.io/content/_index.md

         postcode: '52242'
         country: United States
         country_code: US
-      directions: Enter EMRB and take the North elevator to the third floor.
+      directions: Go to EMRB on the West Side of Campus and take the North elevator to the 3rd floor.
 My office is 329A.
       coordinates:
         latitude: '41.66199'
         longitude: '-91.54529'